rl-institut/SimBA/docs/source/modes.rst

 Optimizer Configuration
 ###################################
-The functionality of the optimizer is controlled through the optimizer.cfg specified in the simba.cfg used for calling the SimBA.
+The functionality of the optimizer is controlled through the optimizer.cfg specified in the simba.cfg used for calling SimBA.

 .. list-table:: Optimizer.cfg parameters
    :header-rows: 1